-- Reevaluate the City's current green building requirements (Stockton Municipal Code Chapter 15.72, Green Building Standards) every five years to consider additional requirements for substantial new residential and non-residential development to ensure that new development achieves a performance objective consistent with the best performing (top 25 percent) of city green building measures in the state. - Require financing and/or installing energy-saving retrofits on existing structures as potential mitigation measures for user enough y projects and that a semicant of the CEQA process.
-Utilize transfer of development rights and other mechanisms, such as an infill mitigation bank, to enhance the viability of development in the Greater Downtown.
-Establish a goal for 15 percent of existing development to install solar panels over carports.
+- Reevaluate the City's current green building requirements (Stockton Municipal Code Chapter 15.72, Green Building Standards) every five years to consider additional requirements for substantial new residential and non-residential development to ensure that new development achieves a performance objective consistent with the best performing (top 25 percent) of city green building measures in the state. - Require financing and/or installing energy-saving retrofits on existing structures as potential mitigation measures for discretionary projects that have significant GHG impacts as part of the CEQA process.

-Monitoring Frequency

-Monitoring Action
+Aonitoring Monitoring Action Frequency

-Agency Responsible for Monitoring
+Agency Responsible Mo for Monitoring A

-implementation Timing
+Implementation Timing

-Party Responsible for Implementation And the same of th
+Party Responsible for Implementation

 Mitigation Measures discretionary projects that have significant GHG impacts as

-Establish a goal to achieve 10 percent of non-residential electricity and 5 percent of residential electricity entirely by solar.

-Offer incentives for contractors that use electric equipment when bidding on City contracts.
+- Utilize transfer of development rights and other mechanisms, such as an infil mitigation bank, to enhance the viability of development in the Greater Downtown. - Establish a goal for 15 percent of existing development to install solar panels over carports. - Establish a goal to achieve 10 percent of non-residential electricity and 5 percent of residential electricity entirely by solar. - Offer incentives for contractors that use electric equipment when bidding on City contracts. - when broading or city contracts.
 Limit non-essential idling of large construction equipment to no more than 3 minutes.